albertintech/apai/docs/judiciary/fjbaa/implementation-timeline.md

 7. **Inspector General appointment before full ethics operations.** While the Code of Conduct becomes binding immediately, investigation and adjudication of complaints requires the Inspector General to be appointed and the Ethics Review Panel (or Bridge Panel) to be constituted.

-8. **Expansion-appointed Senior Justices must accumulate before Bridge Panel can retire.** The transition period for Title V ends only when five justices appointed under the expansion schedule have reached Senior Justice status, ensuring the Ethics Review Panel can function without Bridge Panel supplementation.
+8. **Expansion-appointed Senior Justices must accumulate before Bridge Panel transitional role can end.** The transition period for Title V ends only when five justices appointed under the expansion schedule have reached Senior Justice status, ensuring the Ethics Review Panel can function without routine Bridge Panel supplementation.
+The Bridge Panel mechanism remains available in steady-state operation when vacancy coverage rotation assignments, recusals, or combinations thereof reduce available Senior Justices below the required minimum.

 ### Parallel Tracks